Geometry driven Type II higher dimensional blow-up for the critical heat equation

 Herrero and Vel\'azquez \cite{hv,hv1} found a radial solution that blows-up with type II rate.
 The local profile locally resembles a time-dependent, asymptotically singular scaling of a positive radial solution of \be \Delta w + w^p =0\quad\hbox{in } \R^d.\ee See also \cite{mizoguchi} for the case of a ball, and \cite{collot4} for an arbitrary domain with the same profile profile when $p$ is in addition an odd integer.
 A main ingredient in the constructions is the stability of radial solutions of \equ{sss} whenever $p>p_{JL}(d)$ \cite{gnw}.
 No positive solution (radial or not) is stable for $p\le p_{JL}(d)$ \cite{farina}.

 In \cite{mm1} Matano and Merle proved that in the radially symmetric case no Type II blow-up can take place if $p_S< p\le p_{JL}(d)$, a result that precisely complements that for the Herrero-Velazquez range.
-Recently in \cite{collot1} an entire finite energy, axially symmetric type II blow-up solution with a singular set exactly being the symmetry axis was built for $d\ge 12$ and $p> p_{JL}(d-1)> p_{JL}(d)$.
+Recently in \cite{collot1} an entire finite energy, axially symmetric type II blow-up solution was built for $d\ge 12$ and $p> p_{JL}(d-1)> p_{JL}(d)$.

 A question that has remained conspicuously open for many years is whether or not type II blow-up solutions of \equ{P1} can exist in the Matano-Merle range $p_S(d)< p< p_{JL}(d)$.
 Such solutions must of course be non-radial.
 In this paper we prove that the answer is {\bf yes} in dimension $d\ge 7$ and $p= \frac{d+1}{d-3}=p_S(d-1) $ in a class of domains with axial symmetry.